dcdpr/did-btc1/chapters/CRUD-Operations.md

 ##### Apply DID Update

-The Apply DID Update algorithm attempts to apply a DID Update to a DID document, it first verifies the proof on the update is a valid capabilityInvocation of the root authority over the DID being resolved.
+The Apply DID Update algorithm attempts to apply a DID update to a DID document, it first verifies the proof on the update is a valid capabilityInvocation of the root authority over the DID being resolved.
 Then it applies the JSON patch transformation to the DID document, checks the transformed DID document